nkigen/nkigen.github.io/_posts/2025-07-22-whoami-in-social-media-era.md

 > Nelson is a developer and AI tinkerer, recently focused on social matching algorithms and multi-agent systems.
 Tends to post in bursts.
 Curious tone.
 Engages often with experimental projects in Python, FastAPI, and Kafka.
 High interest in decentralization and user agency.

-It’s not just cool **it’s incredibly useful.**
+It’s not just cool—**it’s incredibly useful.**

 ## The Future: Standardized, Portable Digital Identity

 What if every major social platform supported a `/whoami` endpoint?
-GitHub, X, LinkedIn each offering its own part of your identity, shaped by your contributions.
+GitHub, X, and LinkedIn—each offering its own part of your identity, shaped by your contributions.

 Going further, these could be federated and portable, like a universal `whoami.json` (similar to `robots.txt`) that lives in your personal cloud, constantly updated by AI agents scraping your public activity.
 Any app could then use it to understand your personality or preferences with your permission.